 Hamilton already has more race wins than current record holder Michael Schumacher did at the same age.
-At the rate he’s been winning since his move to Mercedes, we estimate the final race of the 2020 season will see him equal the German’s 91 career wins.
+At the rate he’s been winning since his move to Mercedes, we estimate that just 16 more races will see him equal the German’s 91 career wins.

-While the German’s career stalled somewhat after his fourth world championship, he’s still ahead of where Hamilton was at his age and could therefore challenge the English driver’s dominance if he can rediscover his previous form.
+While the German’s career stalled somewhat after his fourth world championship, he’s still roughly on a par with Hamilton at the same age and could therefore challenge the English driver’s dominance if he can rediscover his previous form.

 It could be argued Hamilton owes some of his success to the cars he’s been driving, but when we compare his performances to those of his team-mates – who will have had the same mechanical advantages – he out-performs all of them except Fernando Alonso.

 Even when qualifying hasn’t gone his way, he’s proven excellent at recovering ground: only seven drivers in Formula 1 history with 50 or more races to their name have recorded a higher percentage of wins after starting behind the second row of the grid.